JACマガジン

 So, this time we will introduce the difference between Specified Skilled Worker (i) and Specified Skilled Worker (ii), and how to obtain Specified Skilled Worker (ii).

 What is Specified Skilled Worker (ii)?
-Check out Specified Skills System
+See also Specified Skilled Worker System

-In order to solve the labor shortage at construction sites, the Immigration Control and Refugee Recognition Act was amended at the extraordinary session of the Diet in 2018, and a new status of residence called "Specified Skills" was created.
+In order to solve the labor shortage at construction sites, the Immigration Control and Refugee Recognition Act was amended at the extraordinary Diet in 2018, and a new status of residence called "Specified Skills" was created.

-Specified Skills is a system that accepts foreigners not only at construction sites but also in specific industrial fields where labor shortages are serious.
+Specified Skills is a system that accepts foreigners not only at construction sites but also in Specified Industry Fields where labor shortages are serious.

-Specified Skills accepts foreigners with the same treatment as Japan people.
+Specified Skills is supposed to accept foreigners on the same level as Japan.

-In the past, those who had returned to their home countries after completing the training can now be called back and accepted directly.
+Until now, Technical Intern Training graduates who had returned to their home countries after completing the internship can now be invited back and accepted directly.

 • nursing care